-- Unscrew the membrane cap. - ▶ Using tweezers, remove the G-holder from the membrane cap. - Rinse out the G-holder with mains water. - ▶ Use mains water to rinse the electrolyte out of the membrane cap. - ▶ Shake the sensor body dry several times (see Fig. 12, p.
-26). - Rinse the electrode finger with mains water. - Dry the membrane cap, G-holder and sensor body in a dust-free place. - For protection, loosely screw the dry membrane cap onto the sensor body. - Make sure that the membrane is not lying in contact with the working electrode. - Store G-holder in original packaging. - If the membrane cap has been in use for one day or longer we recommend that it is not used when the sensor is recommissioned. - Perform a change of membrane cap (see section 7.2, p.
-26).
+- Unscrew the membrane cap. - Use mains water to rinse the electrolyte out of the membrane cap. - Rinse the electrode finger with mains water. - Dry the membrane cap and sensor body in a dust-free place. - For protection, loosely screw the dry membrane cap on to the sensor body. - Make sure that the membrane is not lying in contact with the working electrode.

+If the membrane cap has been in use for one day or longer we recommend that it is not used when the sensor is recommissioned.

+$\,\triangleright\,\,$ Perform a change of membrane cap (see section 7.2, p.
+25).